Running our business in an ethical way makes business sense

 A culture of openness and support

-We actively encourage a culture of openness, engagement and communication, so employees feel they can discuss any issues that arise in the course of their work, and raise any concerns with their managers.
-Our independent Hotline (www.spectrishotline.com) gives our people, business partners and other third parties the ability to report concerns anonymously if they wish.
-All reports are followed up and investigated and the results are communicated to the Audit and Risk Committee every six months.
-We make a commitment to protect the careers and reputations of employees who report wrongdoing, as long as they do so in good faith and in the best interests of the Group.
+We actively encourage a culture of openness, engagement and communication, so employees feel they can discuss any issues that arise in the course of their work and raise any concerns with their managers.
+The importance of creating an open and transparent culture is reiterated in our periodic ethics refresher training.
+Our independent hotline (www.spectrishotline.com) gives our people, business partners and other third parties the ability to report concerns anonymously if they wish.

 Anti-bribery and corruption